rust-lang/this-week-in-rust/drafts/2016-09-20-this-week-in-rust.md

 ## New Crates & Project Updates

+* [releasetag](https://crates.io/crates/releasetag) release-tags to be extracted from core-files postmortem (upgrade 0.6.0 for rust 1.12/1.13)

 # Crate of the Week

 This week's crate of the week is [tokio](https://github.com/tokio-rs/tokio), a high-level asynchronous IO library based on futures.
 Thanks to [notriddle](https://users.rust-lang.org/users/notriddle) for the suggestion.